mamisoa/oph4py/docs/combo_fix_strategy.md

 1. **Server-side Validation Conflicts**
    - The `uniqueId` field used for client-side tracking was initially sent to the server, causing validation errors
    - Solution: Implemented methods to strip out client-side tracking fields before server submission
+   - Fixed additional validation error where ID was being sent in both URL and payload for PUT requests
+   - Solution: Modified PUT request handling to only send ID in URL path

 2. **Asset Path Management**
    - Py4web expects JavaScript files to be referenced as `js/filename.js` in templates, but physically located at `static/js/filename.js`